ICON

 How to export maps to Excel?

 Trying to export your map's data might result in an Excel file/CSV that's cluttered with long and confusing text fields.
 These text fields contain your dataset's geographical data (its geometry, the_geom).
-This data is helpful when plotting your coordinates on a map, but — as you can see in the example below — it can make the file appear unreadable.
+This data is helpful when plotting your coordinates on a map, but as you can see in the example below.
+It can make the file appear unreadable.

 Keep reading to learn about exporting your map's data into a clearer, more readable format both with and without geometry data.